 If you do not have one already, create a Neon project.
 Save your connection details including your password.
 They are required when defining connection settings.

 To create a Neon project:

 - Navigate to the Projects page in the Neon Console.

 - Specify a name, a PostgreSQL version, a region, and click Create Project.

 For additional information about creating projects, see Set up a project.

 For a JDBC connection URL, replace the variables in the following URL string with your Neon project ID, database name, user, and password:

-<dbname>is the name of the database in your Neon project.
+<dbname>is the name of the database.
+The default Neon database is

 <password>is the database user's password, which is provided to you when you create a project.

 You can find all of the connection details listed above, except for your password, in the Connection Details widget on the Neon Dashboard.
 For more information, see Connect from any application.
 If you have misplaced your password, see Reset a password.